 Address: 2640 S Webster Ave, Green Bay, WI 54301

 Heritage Hill State Park is a must-see for history lovers.
 On the banks of the Fox River, this outdoor historical park comprises almost 60 acres.

 The museum is separated into four main outdoor exhibit areas: The Fur Trade, Growing Community, Belgian Farmstead, and Fort Howard.
-You experience centuries of Green Bay’s history as you walk through these exhibits.
+As you walk through these exhibits, you experience centuries of Green Bay’s history.

 This historic site includes 24 buildings from Green Bay’s past, some of which were moved from other locations, while the historical society reconstructed some.
 Some historic buildings include a schoolhouse, cotton house, blacksmith shop, and a fur trade cabin.